 Breed Your Own Strains

-Maybe it’s not your ambition to start your own seed company – and nobody’s saying you should.
+Maybe it’s not every growers ambition to start their own seed company – and nobody’s saying you should.
 Though it can be pretty cool to create your own cannabis strain.
 Just imagine you’d be the one creating the next Tangerine G13 or Amnesia Haze – or another legendary, award-winning weed variety.

 Crossing Weed Strains

 There is one thing you definitely need if you’re planning to breed your own weed strains: male cannabis plants.
 Unless your plan is to make feminized cannabis seeds, which is a different story we’ll dive into another time.
 To recognize and distinct male from female (and hermaphrodite) weed plants, have a look here.

 Because although you can grow male cannabis plants in the same room as female cannabis plants.
 It’s important to separate the males before their flowers open, releasing their pollen into the room, to avoid uncontrolled fertilization.

 Rest assured, there is no need for a separate grow room for the male plants to develop from there.
 As a flowering male can be held under a simple lightbulb or simply in the windowsill.
 Furthermore, you can even cut off a few branches and put them in a vase to collect the pollen a week later.
 Regular Cannabis seeds create male and/or female plants.